WASdev/azure.sso.setup/azureOidc.md

----
-title: Set up an app for OIDC on Azure
+# Seting up Azure as an OIDC OP for WebSphere Application Server and Liberty clients
 ---

 # Description